Information on

 Files

-1. Be sure that all of your image, illustration and pagination files are in CMYK mode, as that's the mode that printing presses work in.
-If you don't, additional time and/or expenses will likely occur in order for us to rectify the problem.
+1. Be sure that all of your image, illustration and page files are in CMYK mode.
+Additional time and/or expenses will likely occur in order for us to rectify the problem if they are not in CMYK mode.

 2. All photos are to be 300dpi CMYK for best output.
 They also need to be saved as either high-quality setting .jpg, .eps or .tif files.
 Illustrator and other vector-based files should be saved as .eps.